 Phishers send an email or pop-up message that claims to be from a business or organization that you deal with; for example, your Internet service provider (ISP), bank, online payment service, or even a government agency.
 The message usually says that you need to “update” or “validate” your account information.
 It might threaten some dire consequence if you don’t respond.
 The message directs you to a Web site that looks just like a legitimate organization’s site, but it isn’t.
 The purpose of the bogus site?
 To trick you into divulging your personal information so the operators can steal your identity and run up bills or commit crimes in your name.

 Legitimate businesses don't ask for this information online.
 If you have concerns about your account, you should contact the organization in question through other means.
 To be safe, you should not respond to messages of this type or click on any link in the message.
-Simply clicking on the link (especially for windows computers) can introduce viruses or other malware to your computer, so it is important that your virus protection be kept up to date.
+Simply clicking on the link can introduce viruses or other malware to your computer, so it is important that your virus protection be kept up to date.

 For more information about phishing see: